scipy-conference/scipy_proceedings/papers/Alireza_Vaezi/main.md

 @fig:out_sample provides visual examples of the model's predictions on dyskinetic cilia samples, alongside the manually labeled ground truth and thresholded predictions.
 The dyskinetic samples were not used in the training or validation phases.
 These predictions were generated after only 20 epochs of training with a small training data.
 The visual comparison reveals that, while the model captures the general structure of ciliary regions, there are instances of under-segmentation and over-segmentation, which are more pronounced in the dyskinetic samples.
 This observation is consistent with the quantitative metrics, suggesting that further refinement of the pseudolabel generation process or model architecture could enhance segmentation accuracy.

 These results show the potential of our approach to reduce the reliance on manually labeled data for cilia segmentation.
 The use of this unsupervised learning framework allows the model to generalize from the motile cilia domain to the more variable dyskinetic cilia, although with some limitations in accuracy.
-It is worth noting that the

 :::{table} The performance of the model in training, validation, and testing phases.
 :label: tbl:metrics